TBallmeyer/LED_Steuerung/README.md

 4. a random Color mode
 5. and a kind of fairy lights

-Plus You can difine Times on wich the Strips shuld switchs on or off
+Plus You can define Times on wich the Strips shuld switchs on or off

 Die LEd Steuerung basiert auf einem NodeMCU modul, wahlweise in Verbindung mit einer Real-Time-Clock (für zeitlich festgelegte Steuerungen) und - / oder einem Mikrofon (für ein VU-Meter);